oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 - the output must make sense as a standalone without context to non-specialists
 - the number of output lines should fit in the terminal
 - if the object is simple enough use only one line
-- use indentation and (usually) `:oneline` to print substructures
+- use indentation and (usually) `one line` to print substructures
 #### One line printing
 - the output must print in one line
 - should make sense as a standalone without context
 - variable names/generators/relations should not be printed only their number.
 - Only the first word is capitalized e.g. `Polynomial ring`
 - one should use `:supercompact` for nested printing in compact
-- nested calls to `:oneline` (if you think them really necessary) should be at the end, so that one can read sequentially.
+- nested calls to `one line` (if you think them really necessary) should be at the end, so that one can read sequentially.
 Calls to `:supercompact` can be anywhere.
+- commas must be enclosed in brackets so that printing tuples stays unambiguous
 #### Super compact printing
-- no nested printing
+- a user readable version of the main (mathematical) type.
 - a single term or a symbol/letter mimicking mathematical notation
 - should usually only depend on the type and not of the type parameters or of the concrete instance - exceptions of this rule are possible e.g. for `GF(2)`
 - no nested printing.
 In particular variable names and `base_ring` must not be displayed.
-  This ensures that `:oneline` and `:supercompact` stay compact even for complicated things.
+  This ensures that `one line` and `:supercompact` stay compact even for complicated things.
-  If you want nested printing use `:oneline` or `details`.
+  If you want nested printing use `one line` or `detailed`.
-- a user readable version of the main (mathematical) type.

 ### Implementing show functions

-Here is the translation between `:detail`, `:oneline` and `:supercompact`.
+Here is the translation between `:detail`, `one line` and `:supercompact`.

 ```
 print(io, "text/plain", x)                 # detailed printing
-print(io, x)                               # oneline printing
+print(io, x)                               # one line printing
 print(IOContext(:supercompact => true), x) # supercompact printing
 ```